yonasBSD/blackbox-terminal/README.md

 <div align="center">
   <img src="https://i.imgur.com/kCQDGcb.png" alt="Preview"/><br/>
   <small><i>
-    Terminal 42.alpha0 (theme <a href="https://github.com/storm119/Tilix-Themes/blob/master/Themes/japanesque.json" target="_blank">"Japanesque"</a>, fetch <a href="https://github.com/Rosettea/bunnyfetch">bunnyfetch</a>)
+    Black Box 42.alpha0 (theme <a href="https://github.com/storm119/Tilix-Themes/blob/master/Themes/japanesque.json" target="_blank">"Japanesque"</a>, fetch <a href="https://github.com/Rosettea/bunnyfetch">bunnyfetch</a>)
   </i></small>
   <br/><br/>
 </div>

 > This is work in progress.
-Feel free to use Terminal and report any bugs you
+Feel free to use Black Box and report any bugs you
 > find.

 I created this project so that I could use a decent looking terminal app on